littlebee/daph-bot/README.md

 This python program takes the stream of things from uniqueThings.py one per line looks for any sightings of Daphne things (data/daphneThings.txt) in the stream of image recognition data.

 When it gets a match on a Daphne thing, it creates file (data/ALERT.txt) to signal motor control and anyone (you) debugging that it has an sighting and logs the sighting to logs/daphneSightings.txt for debugging.

+After a few seconds without any sightings, it removes data/ALERT.txt.

 ### lib/motorControl.py